DACNC/ABM_COVID19_Students_Transmission/README.md

 # ABM_COVID19_Students_Transmission

-*David Alvarez Castro* PhD student in Geospatial Systems CDT.
-Newcastle University (contact d.alvarez2@newcastle.ac.uk)

-*Alistair Ford*  Lecturer in Geospatial Data Analytics and Policy Academy Fellow
+*David Alvarez Castro.* PhD student in Geospatial Systems CDT, Newcastle University (contact d.alvarez2@newcastle.ac.uk) *Alistair Ford.*  Lecturer in Geospatial Data Analytics and Policy Academy Fellow

 This is the GitHub repository containing the GAMA code developed and open data to simulate geospatial case-scenarios of the transmission of COVID-19 between students living at student accommodation.